MobWiMetro/netflixparty-website/README.md

 # Netflix Party

-Netflix Party is a Chrome extension for watching Netflix remotely with others, e.g., for movie nights with that long-distance special someone.
-It synchronizes video playback and also features real-time chat.
+Netflix Party is a Chrome extension for watching Netflix remotely with friends, e.g., for movie nights with that long-distance special someone.
+It synchronizes video playback and adds group chat.

 This is the source for the [website](https://www.netflixparty.com).
 The source for the Chrome extension can be found [here](https://github.com/boyers/netflixparty-chrome), and the source for the server can be found [here](https://github.com/boyers/netflixparty-server).
 The Chrome extension is published [here](https://chrome.google.com/webstore/detail/netflix-party/oocalimimngaihdkbihfgmpkcpnmlaoa) in the Chrome Web Store.